 All this can be a lot for your employee to be experiencing.
 Given that and the recovery process is often not predictable, the phased return may not follow pre-defined timescales.
 I have seen phased returns take up to a year.

 Be mindful of how you view recovery in the context of illness/injury.
 Think about what you expected and assumed of yourself the last time you were ill, even if it was a cold or flu.
-I write this as we can end up acting on what we assume a recovery should be without awareness of that.
+I write this because we can end up acting on what we assume a recovery should be without awareness of that.
 If a person’s recovery does not match our definition, then misunderstandings can happen and suspicion creep in.
 Being aware of our own approach to recovery can help us keep our own biases and assumptions in check and make different choices in how we relate to people.

 As your employee may be dealing with long-term physical and/or psychological changes, reasonable adjustments are important and maybe even changes to the role they do.
 Be prepared to educate your employee on the concept of reasonable adjustments, how the process works, and that it is a collaborative effort between you both.
 In my experience supporting people returning to work, many employees do not know of this concept and what is possible.
 There can also be an expectation that the employer mainly sorts it out.
 Help them to help you by empowering them with the knowledge.